CriticalKV: Optimizing KV Cache Eviction from an Output Perturbation Perspective: Critical KV Cache Entry Selection

 \subsection{Integrating into SOTA cache eviction methods}

-We showcase the effectiveness of our algorithm by integrating it into existing cache eviction methods that rely on accumulated attention weights for selecting critical entries.
-Current SOTA cache eviction workflow is established by SnapKV~\cite{SnapKV}, which introduces an observation window mechanism to stably accumulate attention weights and employs the max pooling operations to avoid missing key information.
-Subsequent research~\cite{pyramidkv,ada} highlights the uneven distribution of critical cache entries across different heads, prompting the development of budget allocation strategies.
-The latest advancement, AdaKV~\cite{ada},dynamically detects variations in critical KV cache entries across heads during runtime, allowing for flexible budget scheduling and improving output quality based on SnapKV.
-These two SOTA methods, SnapKV and AdaKV, can be unified as Algorithm \ref{alg:cache_eviction}, with two main components: budget allocation across heads (line 1) and the observation window and pooling mechanism for attention weight accumulation (lines 2–5).
-Our algorithm could integrate smoothly by replacing the original solely attention weight-based selection(lines 6-10).
+We showcase the effectiveness of our algorithm by integrating it into existing cache eviction methods that rely on accumulated attention weights for selection.
+Current SOTA cache eviction workflow is established by SnapKV~\citep{SnapKV}, which introduces an observation window mechanism to stably accumulate attention weights and employs the max pooling operations to avoid missing information.
+Subsequent research~\citep{ada} highlights the uneven distribution of critical cache entries across different heads, prompting the development of budget allocation strategies.
+For example, AdaKV~\citep{ada} improves upon SnapKV by dynamically detecting variations in critical KV cache entries at runtime, enabling budget scheduling and enhancing output quality.
+Other methods, such as HeadKV~\citep{headkv}, further refine budget scheduling, albeit at the cost of offline training.
+Despite their differences in budget allocation, these SOTA methodsall use the same underlying mechanism for KV cache selection.
+Consequently, they can be unified under the framework of Algorithm \ref{alg:cache_eviction}, which consists of two main components: budget allocation across heads (line 1) and an observation window with a pooling mechanism for attention weight accumulation (lines 2–5).
+Our algorithm integrates seamlessly into this framework by replacing the original selection process, which is based solely on attention weights (lines 5–9).